 This is where layering comes into play.
 You can grab warmth from your fleeces and down jackets, and your waterproof top layer will keep you dry when the rain starts to fall.

 You might think, why would I carry so much stuff with me, won’t it be heavy and uncomfortable to carry?
 All Föhn Down Jackets use Responsible Down Standard (RDS) certified down and feathers which are not only really good at keeping the heat in, they’re also super light-weight – and packable!

 This might sound like a given, but plan a route that you’re looking forward to actually doing.
 You'll appreciate it so much more.

 This doesn't have to be climbing a mountain or walking hundreds of miles.
 It might be somewhere local walking the dogs.

 Make sure you plan ahead so you know where you're going.
 Give yourself plenty of time to explore before the sun sets!

 Take plenty of snacks

 Hiking, walking, kayaking, cycling, anything that involves getting the body moving will require some energy.
-If you’re anything like us, it’s always good to pack more than enough food to keep you going throughout your adventures.
-There's nothing worse than feeling hungry (or hangry in our cases) at the top of a climb with no shop in sight.
+If you’re anything like us, it’s always good to pack more than enough food and water to keep you going throughout your adventures.
+There's nothing worse than feeling hungry (or hangry in our cases) or thirsty at the top of a climb with no shop in sight.